djagerif/comfort2mqtt/DOCS.md

 comfort2mqtt/alarm/refresh - sent from Home Assistant, <Key> triggers a complete object refresh comfort2mqtt/alarm/battery_update - sent from Home Assistant, <id> triggers a battery update query 'D?id01 and D?id02
                                     id's 0,1,33-39 are supported for Main and Slaves when ARM CPU is detected.
-0 for bulk if supported.
+0 for bulk if supported. comfort2mqtt/alarm/bypass_open_zones - Used to send a '#' key to Comfort when arming with open zones.

 comfort2mqtt/input<1 to 96>/set - 1 for open/active, 0 for closed/inactive.
 Settable if zone is a Virtual input
 comfort2mqtt/input<129 to 248>/set